 I’d speak and say things to please and gave no consideration to my own inner voice.
 I cared too much about ‘doing the right thing.’
 In hindsight, I should have stopped caring and thought about myself more.

 Stop worrying about the mistakes you make.
 Mistakes teach us important lessons about life and about ourselves.
-The biggest mistake most of us make, is not doing anything because we’re afraid to make a mistake.
+The biggest mistake most of us make is not doing anything, because we’re afraid to make a mistake.

+Experiences teach us when it’s right to care.
 You will know when it’s right to care for others because you will see they care about you.
 Your efforts will be reciprocated.